SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

   - Generates JSON metadata file in /data/fts_dropbox
 - FTS process process kicks in (icarusraw user):
   - Looks for files (by name) and matching JSON file
-  - Declares file to SAM
+  - Declares file to SAM (Serial Access to Metadata)
   - Copies file to tape-backed dCache area
 - Files are removed from Online cluster when verified tape location